augustluhrs/Community_CYOA/README.md

 - prevent glitch db from getting overwritten
 - ~~add finished tag to passage to fix if someone doesn't finish halfway through~~
 - ~~add bot photo (tree?)~~
+- update err logs to if(err) and add db log with timestamp

 Stretch
 - better name?